meherbejaoui/meherbejaoui.github.io/_posts/2021-05-07-problem-solving-using-computational-thinking-course-review.md

 ---
 title: "Problem Solving Using Computational Thinking - Course Review"
-excerpt: "Reviewing the course "Problem Solving Using Computational Thinking" from the University of Michigan on Coursera"
+excerpt: "Reviewing the course Problem Solving Using Computational Thinking from the University of Michigan on Coursera"
 categories: blog
 author_profile: false
 classes: wide